mercan26/Assignment-2/README.md

  To access Object properties you can use the standard dot-notation syntax

-Do not hardcode each activity into your driver.
+*Do not hardcode each activity printout into your driver.
+Do not re-type the functions in your local file.
+You should practice importing the file and accessing the functions through the imported object*

-*You will submit a Screenshot of your output and your code on Canvas.
+***You will submit a Screenshot of your output and your code on Canvas.
-There's not a lot of array elements to process so please include the entire set of output.*
+There's not a lot of array elements to process so please include the entire set of output.***